david-t-martel/oscmex/src/oscpp/oscpp/SPECIFICATION.md

 Open Sound Control (OSC) is a content format and protocol designed for communication among computers, sound synthesizers, and other multimedia devices.
 It is optimized for modern networking technology and provides high-resolution, flexible, and time-sensitive control.
 Originally developed at CNMAT (Center for New Music and Audio Technologies, UC Berkeley), it offers advantages over MIDI in terms of networkability, data types, and namespace flexibility.

+## OSCPP Library Conformance Note

+This document summarizes the OSC 1.0 and 1.1 specifications.
+The `oscpp` library aims to implement these specifications fully.

+* **Current Status:** Please refer to the project's [`README.md`](README.md) and [`TODO.md`](TODO.md) for the specific features and data types currently implemented and those that are pending (e.g., full pattern matching, TCP framing, array support).

 ## Core Concepts (OSC 1.0 & 1.1)

 OSC communication is based on sending **OSC Packets** over a network (or other transport layers).